Breazile/Amban/README.md

 ## Proffie 1.5 Wiring

 This is a basic Proffie crossguard setup where the single NeoPixel is in the center, and the strips on the forks are on the sides.
+Pay attention to the direction of the arrows on the data pin of the NeoPixels.
+Data only goes in one direction.

 ![Image](Proffie15Wiring.jpg)

 ## Proffie 2.2 Wiring

 This is a basic Proffie crossguard setup where the single NeoPixel is in the center, and the strips on the forks are on the sides.
+This is a basic Proffie crossguard setup where the single NeoPixel is in the center, and the strips on the forks are on the sides.
+Pay attention to the direction of the arrows on the data pin of the NeoPixels.
+Data only goes in one direction.

 ![Image](Proffie22Wiring.jpg)

 ## Proffie Resources